 CRM and marketing automation integration

-How to Choose an Account-Based Marketing Platform
+How to Choose an ABM Platform

 Choosing an ABM platform comes down to five things: data quality, team alignment, orchestration capabilities, measurement, and implementation complexity.